Hive-Academy/roocode-generator/task-tracking/task-002/implementation-plan.md

 **Acceptance Criteria**:

-- [ ] DI registrations updated.
+- [x] DI registrations updated.
-- [ ] No DI-related errors at runtime.
+- [x] No DI-related errors at runtime.

 **Estimated effort**: 10 minutes

 ---

+### 5. Enhance ProjectAnalyzer Service

+**Status**: Completed

+**Description**: Analyze and enhance the `ProjectAnalyzer` service to improve project scanning and analysis capabilities.
+Leverage the existing generalized scan in `ProjectContextService` and extend support for additional tech stacks and programming languages.
+Improve accuracy and completeness of the `ProjectContext` data used by ai-magic and memory bank service.

+**Files to Modify**:

+- `src/core/analysis/project-analyzer.ts`
+- Possibly `src/memory-bank/project-context-service.ts`

+**Implementation Details**:

+- Review current scanning and analysis logic.
+- Identify gaps or limitations in tech stack detection and project context gathering.
+- Implement enhancements to support broader tech stacks and languages.
+- Update or add unit and integration tests for enhanced analysis.

+**Testing Requirements**:

+- Unit tests for enhanced ProjectAnalyzer methods.
+- Integration tests verifying improved project context accuracy.

+**Acceptance Criteria**:

+- [x] ProjectAnalyzer enhanced with improved scanning and analysis.
+- [x] Tests updated and passing.
+- [x] No regressions in existing functionality.

+**Estimated effort**: 30 minutes

+---

-### 5. Update Documentation and Tests
+### 6. Update Documentation and Tests

 **Status**: Not Started

-**Description**: Update documentation to reflect new architecture and usage.
-Update and add tests as needed.
+**Description**: Update documentation files referencing generators and memory bank to reflect the new architecture and usage.
+Add or update tests for the new service interface and integration.
+Ensure documentation is clear on the new ai-magic generator and memory bank service interaction.
+Verify test coverage and documentation completeness.

 **Files to Modify**: